ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 tency of paint.
 Put a coat of this
 over the timber, and there is not a
 man that will live to see it rotten.&#x27;
 Sheep.
-Some way or othe
+Some way or other
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_GreenPat29n_ver01%2Fdata%2F1872121801%2F0208.jp2/pct:3.066667,33.277697,11.546667,18.078448/!600,600/0/default.jpg"/>
 </td>